-The next time you crave a cozy movie night, skip the local cinema and step into your backyard instead.
+The next time you crave a movie night, skip the local cinema and step into your backyard instead.
 With minimal supplies and a simple, straightforward setup, you can create an outdoor theater for you and your friends.
 Hoping to soak up the warm evenings this season?
 Pop some popcorn, grab a few blankets, and follow these tips to watch your favorite flick right in your own backyard.

 Choose the Space